xjwangsjtu/Continual-Learning-Papers/README.md

 # Paper Collection of Continual Learning

-Continual Learning(Incremental Learning, Overcoming Catastrophic Forgetting) aiming at retaining performance of neural network in sequential training setting, i.e. training on a new task without losing performance in previous task(s).
+Continual Learning, also known as Incremental Learning or Overcoming Catastrophic Forgetting, aiming at retaining performance of neural network in sequential training setting, i.e. training on a new task without losing performance in previous task(s).

 This is a collection of research and review papers of Continual Learning.
 The Papers are sorted by time.
 Any suggestions and pull requests are welcome.